 New students are encouraged to begin research projects as soon as possible.
 New students work with the DGS to identify a temporary research adviser and research project.
 In some cases, the initial project becomes the thesis topic, but many students work on several smaller projects before beginning the subject of their dissertation.
 Graduate students are expected to continue their research and training during the summer at Princeton, in the field, or at another laboratory.

-Generally by the end of the second semester, and certainly by the end of the first full year, each student must select a permanent adviser who will supervise work on the thesis.
+Generally, by the end of the second semester, and certainly by the end of the first full year, each student must select a permanent dissertation adviser who will supervise work on the dissertation research.

 The general examination is normally taken in the spring of the second year of study.
-However, students are eligible to stand for the general examination as early as the end of the first year, provided they have met the Graduate School’s residency requirement.
+However, students can stand for the general examination as early as the end of the first year, provided they have met the Graduate School’s residency requirement.

 The general examination consists of an oral examination, which typically lasts about three hours.
 The oral examination is conducted by the student’s dissertation committee, which is chosen in advance by the student and the adviser and is normally composed of four or five Princeton faculty members.
 The committee may also include members of other departments within the University.
 Faculty members from other institutions with special competencies are invited to serve on the dissertation committee should the student’s area of study warrant it.

-The student submits a written review of background information relevant to the thesis topic as well as a thesis proposal detailing research objectives, preliminary progress and future plans.
-Questions asked during the oral examination focus on the thesis topic but also cover all scientific areas relevant to the topic of the thesis.
+The student submits a written review of background information relevant to the thesis topic as well as a thesis proposal detailing research objectives, preliminary progress, and future plans.
+Questions asked during the oral examination focus on the thesis topic and cover all scientific areas relevant to the thesis topic.

 The Master of Arts (M.A.) degree is normally an incidental degree on the way to full Ph.D. candidacy and is earned after a student successfully passes the general examination.
 It may also be awarded to students who, for various reasons, leave the Ph.D. program, provided that this requirement has been met.